Punch Brothers

-Punch Brothers is an American band consisting of Chris Thile (mandolin), Gabe Witcher (fiddle/violin), Noam Pikelny (banjo), Chris Eldridge (guitar), and Paul Kowert (bass).
+Punch Brothers is an American band consisting of Chris Thile (mandolin), Brittany Haas (fiddle/violin), Noam Pikelny (banjo), Chris Eldridge (guitar), and Paul Kowert (bass).
 Their style has been described as "bluegrass instrumentation and spontaneity in the strictures of modern classical" as well as "American country-classical chamber music".

 The band's 2018 album All Ashore was awarded the Grammy Award for Best Folk Album at the 61st Grammy Awards on February 10, 2019.

 History

 2006–2007: Beginnings

 Thile formed the band in 2006 to record the album How to Grow a Woman from the Ground.
 In an interview with the Nashville City Paper, Thile described the formation of the band:

 The band was initially known as The How to Grow a Band.
 In 2007, they officially changed their name, first to The Tensions Mountain Boys, before settling on Punch Brothers.
 The band's name comes from the critical line of an earworm jingle that is the centerpiece of Mark Twain's short story "A Literary Nightmare".
 The chorus of the jingle consists of two lines, "Punch, brothers! punch with care!
 Punch in the presence of the passenjare," which are said to be the mantra of railroad conductors.

 What they formed was a type of group that American Songwriter magazine calls "A 21st century version of the Bluegrass Boys."